spring-cloud/spring-cloud-connectors/core/README.md

 * Create a [`CloudFactory`](src/main/java/org/springframework/cloud/CloudFactory.java) instance.
   Creation of a `CloudFactory` instance is a bit expensive, so caching such an instance is recommended.
-  If you are using a dependency inject frameworks such as Spring, creating a bean for `CloudFactory` will achieve the caching effect.
+  If you are using a dependency injection frameworks such as Spring, creating a bean for `CloudFactory` will achieve the caching effect.

     ```java